 Thinking about implementing Structured Data?
 Great idea!

 When a search engine receives an inquiry, they crawl the web looking for relevant and reputable results.
 In an effort to make sense of all of the available content, the major search engines (Google, Bing, Yahoo and eventually Yandex) collaborated to create a comprehensive labeling system.
 This framework and vocabulary is called Schema.org and the associated code is called Schema Markup (aka Structured Data).
 When you add Schema Markup to your website you help the search engines understand your content.
 Schema Markup should be part of every SEO strategy.

 Understanding = findability and findability drives results in search!

-1. Drive business results
+1. Schema Markup drives business results

 On average, our enterprise customers reported the following improvements, all of which they attribute directly to the addition to Schema Markup: